njanirudh/OpenCV-ARTK/README.md

 Clone the repo
 Open cmd in  '{PATH TO REPO}/opencv_ar'  folder.
-Replace the paths for OpenCV and ARToolkit libs  in the CMakeLists.txt Run 'cmake'
+Replace the paths for OpenCV and ARToolkit libs in the CMakeLists.txt
+Execute 'cmake'
-Run 'make -j4'
+Execute 'make -j4'

 ## Authors
 **NJ Anirudh** - Initial work